3 Ways to Reduce Workplace Accidents

 By any measure, that number is far too high.
-Our business, industrial construction, is traditionally one of the most dangerous, accounting for 21% of worker deaths that year.
+Our business, commercial construction, is traditionally one of the most dangerous, accounting for 21% of worker deaths that year.

 OSHA has narrowed workplace accidents in construction down to a “Fatal Four” – these are the types of accidents responsible for more than half of construction deaths in 2015:

 - Struck by object

 OSHA estimated that if we eliminated or reduced these, we could save over 600 American lives per year.